niu-lab/hcp547/README.md

 # Dependencies
 - GPyFlow-CLI
 - Docker

-You should install above first
+You should install above first.

 # Usage
 ```angular2